korjusk/Classifier/README.md

 ## Result

-I have a picture of a cat and I want to know if it's a cat or a dog.
+For example, I have a picture of a pet and I want to know if it's a cat or a dog.

 <br>